html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 * **New directives:** A variety of new directives are being discussed, including [**`script-nonce`**](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html#script-nonce--experimental), which would enable inline script only for explicitly specified script elements; [**`plugin-types`**](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html#plugin-types--experimental), which would limit the `MIME` types of content for which plugins could be loaded; [**`form-action`**](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html#form-action--experimental), which would allow form submission to only specific origins; and a few others that are [currently less completely specified](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html#frame-options--experimental).

-If you're interested in the discussion around these upcoming features, [skim the mailing list archives](http://lists.w3.org/Archives/Public/public-webappsec/), or join in yourself.
+If you're interested in the discussion around these upcoming features, [skim the public-webappsec@ mailing list archives](http://lists.w3.org/Archives/Public/public-webappsec/), or join in yourself.